 Dissected follicular units in FUT surgery.
 Image source: Hair Restoration Surgery: The State of the Art

 Because larger areas of skin are removed in FUT, donor area scarring tends to be more significant.
-But FUT is often faster and cheaper than FUE, so it’s suitable for patients with tighter budgets.
+But FUT is often faster and better for patients with larger areas of hair loss that need to be covered.
 Scarring can also be easily disguised with longer hairstyles, so many women with female pattern baldness choose FUT surgery.

 Learn more about the difference between FUT and FUE hair transplants.

 No matter which type of surgery you choose, it will usually be completed within 1 day.
 The length of the procedure depends on how many hair grafts you need.

 Your donor area will be shaved and marked so the surgeon knows where to extract the follicles.
 A local anaesthetic will then be injected into your scalp to numb the area and minimise discomfort.